 King Charles decided to order the creation of a series of small farming communities along the Pacific Ocean coast of California.
 The settlements would provide trade and grow into larger cities.
 Spanish citizens might want to settle there.
 Then the Spanish claim to California would be safe.

 But there was no one on the coast of California to begin the work.
 King Charles and his advisors decided that the farming settlements would begin with churches called missions.
 Missions were places where Roman Catholic religious leaders converted people to the Christian religion.
 They taught the religion to people who wanted to become members of the church.

 King Charles decided Roman Catholic priests would build the missions and settlements with the help of Native American Indians.
 The priests would teach the native people the Christian religion, the Spanish language and how to farm.

 A religious group within the Catholic Church called the Franciscans would build the settlements.
 The Franciscans chose a young priest named Junipero Serra to begin the work.

 Many history experts say the Spanish government and the Catholic Church could not have chosen a better person for the task than Junipero Serra.

-Junipero Serra was born in 1713 on the island of Mallorca, Spain.
+Junipero Serra was born in seventeen thirteen on the island of Mallorca, Spain.
 After he became a Franciscan priest, he taught at a university in Mallorca.

 Father Serra had always wanted to be a missionary.
-In 1749 he sailed to Mexico to begin his life as a missionary.
+In seventeen forty-nine he sailed to Mexico to begin his life as a missionary.
 He spent several years studying the languages and customs of native people in Mexico.